dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

   <div>
     <div>Some components of the dbt Semantic Layer are open source like dbt-core, the dbt_metrics package, and the BSL licensed dbt-server.
 The dbt Proxy Server (what is actually compiling the dbt code) and the Metadata API are not open source. <br></br>

-During public preview, the dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise). <br></br>
+During Public Preview, the dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise). <br></br>

 Team and Enterprise accounts will be able to set up the Semantic Layer and Metadata API in the integrated tool to import metric definition.<br></br>